mitchtabian/HOWTO-django-channels-daphne/README.md

 <br>

 # Log into Droplet with SSH and FTP
-Personall I like to use [MobaXterm](https://mobaxterm.mobatek.net/) (it's free) to log into my servers.
+Personally I like to use [MobaXterm](https://mobaxterm.mobatek.net/) (it's free) to log into my servers.
 It's great because you can SSH and FTP from the same window.
-It's just convenient.
+It's very convenient.

 #### Create a new session
 <div class="row  justify-content-center">